-1.8 A reference to writing or written includes faxes and email.
+1.9 A reference to writing or written includes email but excludes faxes.

-1.9 References to conditions and Schedules are to the conditions and Schedules of these Conditions.
+1.10 References to clauses, terms and conditions are to the clauses, terms and conditions of these terms and conditions.

 2.1.1 apply to and be incorporated in the Contract; and

-2.1.2 prevail over any inconsistent terms or conditions contained in or referred to in the Customer’s purchase order, confirmation of order, or specification, or implied by law, trade custom, practice or course of dealing.
+2.1.2 prevail over any inconsistent terms or conditions contained in or referred to in the Customer’s Order, confirmation of order, specification, or as implied by law, trade custom, practice or course of dealing.

 2.2 No addition to, variation of, exclusion or attempted exclusion of any term of the Contract shall be binding on the Company unless in writing and signed by a duly authorised representative of the Company.

-2.3 If there is a conflict between any of the provisions of these Standard Terms & Conditions and any provisions of any Schedule (including any conditions within the Order Form and any service terms incorporated therein), the conflict will be resolved according to the following order of priority:
+2.3 If there is a conflict between any of the provisions of these Terms and Conditions and any provisions of any Schedule (including any conditions within the Order Form and any service terms incorporated therein), the conflict will be resolved according to the following order of priority:

 3. Basis of Sale

-3.1 Any quotation is valid for a period of 14 days only, unless otherwise stated, and the Company may withdraw it at any time by notice to the Customer.
+3.1 Any Quotation is valid for a period of 14 days only, unless otherwise stated and the Company may withdraw it at any time during this period by giving immediate notice to the Customer.

-3.5 No order which has been acknowledged by the Company may be cancelled by the Customer, except with the agreement in writing of the Company and provided that the Customer indemnifies the Company in full against all loss (including without limitation loss of profit), costs (including without limitation the cost of all labour and materials used), damages, charges and expenses incurred by the Company as a result of cancellation.
+3.8 No Order which has been acknowledged by the Company may be cancelled by the Customer, except with the agreement in writing of the Company and provided that the Customer indemnifies the Company in full against all loss (including without limitation loss of profit), costs (including without limitation the cost of all labour and materials used), damages, charges and expenses incurred by the Company as a result of the Customer’s cancellation.

-4.1 The Company shall use reasonable endeavours to provide the Services and to deliver the Deliverables to the Customer, in accordance in all material respects with the Order.
+4.1 The Company shall use reasonable endeavours to provide the Services and to deliver the Company Materials to the Customer, in accordance with the Order.